-The Flying L became a 542-acre “dude ranch” in 1946, when Jack Lapham (the “L” in Flying L) purchased it from the original polish settlers.
+The Flying L became a 542-acre “dude ranch” in 1946, when Jack Lapham (the “L” in Flying L) purchased it from the original Polish settlers.
 At that time, Lapham was a retired Air Corps colonel.
 His dream was to create a place “where modern people can go and find themselves in the midst of yesterday.”
 Flying was his love, so the colonel built an airstrip and ran a flight school here.
 New aircraft was also tested here and new aircraft designs were introduced at the Flying L.

 Click the link below for an informative web articel:

-Today, the Ranch is a unique Hill Country Resort and Conference Center.
+Today, the Ranch is a unique western style Hill Country Resort and Conference Center.
 It is more diverse than any other guest ranch or resort facility in the area.
 The Flying L hosts family vacations, family reunions, corporate groups, golf groups and tournaments, youth groups, church groups, day groups and hopefully YOU!

 To quote one of our guests, “Whoever said you can’t have it all has never been to the Flying L Guest Ranch”.